 Professor of Communication Studies, Westmont College

 Since arriving in Santa Barbara in 1987, Greg Spencer has taught Communication Studies at Westmont College.
 He and his wife of over 30 years, Janet, have raised three daughters: Emily, Hannah, and Laura.
 When not teaching or having lunch with students, Greg can be found tending his roses or playing tennis.
-His most recent book is Awakening the Quieter Virtues, published by InterVarsity Press (2010).
-He has also written Awakening the Quieter Virtues (InterVarsity Press), A Heart for Truth: Taking Your Faith to College, two novels (The Welkening and Guardian of the Veil), and numerous articles on what it means to live in a media-saturated culture.
+His most recent book is Reframing the Soul: How Words Transform our Faith, published by Leafwood Press (2018).
+He has also written Awakening the Quieter Virtues (InterVarsity Press), A Heart for Truth: Taking Your Faith to College (Baker), two novels (The Welkening and Guardian of the Veil), and numerous articles on what it means to live in a media-saturated culture.
 He earned his Ph.D. from the University of Oregon.

 Professor of Philosophy, Westmont College